accesso-Passport/ngx-daterangepicker-material/README.md

 [![npm version](https://badge.fury.io/js/ngx-daterangepicker-material.svg)](https://badge.fury.io/js/ngx-daterangepicker-material)
 [![last commit](https://img.shields.io/github/last-commit/fetrarij/ngx-daterangepicker-material.svg)](https://github.com/fetrarij/ngx-daterangepicker-material/commits/master)

  This plugin is compatible with Angular 2+ , work fine with the latest version of angular.
-This plugin uses moment.js.
+This plugin uses dayjs.

 This plugin is a rewrite to angular from [bootstrap daterangepicker](http://www.daterangepicker.com), so it doesn't depends on jquery nor bootstrap.